leon-sihlongonyane/leon-sihlongonyane/README.md

 - 😄 I'm Leon Sihlongonyane @https://github.com/leon-sihlongonyane/
-- 🔭 I’m currently a masters student at AIMS, South Africa
+- 🔭 I’m a masters graduate at AIMS, South Africa
-- 🌱 I’m currently learning data science focusing in machine learning.
+- 🌱 I learnt data science focusing in machine learning.
-- 👯 I’m looking to collaborate on more machine learning, mathematical finance, mathematical computation projects.
+- 👯 I’m looking to collaborate on more machine learning, mathematical finance, mathematical computation and Industrial Problem Solving projects.
-- 🤔 I’m currently doing a MSc project covering probabilistic combinatorics, discrete probability, and analytic number theory.
+- 🤔 My MSc project covered probabilistic combinatorics, discrete probability, and some analytic number theory.
 - 💬 Ask me about differential equations, optimization, machine learning, statistics with R and python programming for data science.
 - 📫 How to reach me: leon@aims.ac.za
 - ⚡ Fun fact: I have a background in physics and mathematics.
 I like basketball, hiking and nature.